 - The goal of this camp is to help you become a faster and more skilful cyclist.
-The GranFondo at the end of the week is a great opportunity to put it all together.
 The week is excellent preparation for the Haute Route. - During the week we suggest limiting the intensity.
 The pace is Endurance, Zone 2.
 Different groups will form so that you ride with people at your own level. - You may however ride harder if you wish, and the coaches will help you define your own training camp objectives and daily pace. - The coach to rider ratio is 1:5 or better, ensuring that you will have plenty of one-on-one coaching. - There is a strong focus on technique with plentiful use of video for analysis and feedback.